saurabh-dighe/kubernetes/README.md

 ```
     Typically we use this for Monitoring Agents!!!

-    Whenever you were landed in to a situation where you want to run a single POD on the top of each and eevery node of the cluster irrespective of the scale-out or scale-in.
+    Whenever you were landed in to a situation where you want to run a single POD on the top of each and every node of the cluster irrespective of the scale-out or scale-in.

 ```